Roestdev/hebrew_accents/README.md

  - [The Masoretes and the Punctuation of Biblical Hebrew](https://usermanual.wiki/bililite/MasoreticPunctuation.1300310592.pdf) from the British & Foreign Bible Society

+  - [ACCENTS IN HEBREW](https://www.jewishencyclopedia.com/articles/717-accents-in-hebrew) by  Max L. Margolis

+  - [The Masoretic Hebrew Accents in Translation and Interpretation](https://hebrew4christians.com/Grammar/Unit_Three/Word_Accents/HebrewAccents_Barrick.pdf) by William D. Barrick

 #### Notes

  - Accents are sometimes referred to as *Hebrew Cantilationmarks*, *taʿamei ha-mikra* (טעמי המקרא) or *teʿamim* (טעמים).

+ - `Disjunctives` are sometimes referred to as *pausal* or *domini*

- - Disjunctives and conjunctives are sometimes referred to as *pausal* and *non-pausal*
+ - `Conjunctives` are sometimes referred to as *non-pausal* or *servi*